Skip to content

 data:

-Opaque type means the data in the secret is generic and doesn't relate to Kubernetes cluster.
+Opaque type means the data in the secret is generic and doesn't relate to the Kubernetes cluster.
 The values in data section must be encoded by a user, otherwise the cluster raises the error: error decoding from json: illegal base64 data.

-kubectl apply -f secret-redis.yaml
+kubectl apply -f secret-minio.yaml -n production

-# secret/redis-secret created
+# secret/minio-secret created

 Complete